 Measure your product as it will actually be packed:

-Fold clothing the way it'll ship
+- Fold clothing the way it will ship.

-Include tissue paper or inserts if you use them
+- Include tissue paper or inserts if you use them.

-Account for thickness, not just length and width
+- Account for thickness, not just length and width.

 Your mailer should be slightly larger than your packed product dimensions, but not dramatically larger.